Politics and Governance - BA (Hons)

 - A minimum grade of 70% or higher will be required in Grade 12 U English/anglais (ENG4U/EAE4U preferred)

-Academic admission requirements for all other applicants are available at: Admission Requirements.
+Academic admission requirements for all other applicants are available on the admission requirements page.